 The Declaration of Conformity is a primary document that is often requested by other authorities, retailers or marketplaces.
 The importer or manufacturer should issue the DoC with the following information:

 - Name and address of the manufacturer or importer

 - Responsible individual contact

-Importers or manufacturers shall provide a user manual for their lithium battery-powered product, with information such as:
+Importers and manufacturers might need to provide user instructions for their lithium battery-powered product, with information such as: